spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 [write access](#authority) to a [component](spatialos-componet) on.
 It's *also* interested in chunks within a configurable radius of those entities: this makes sure that workers are aware of entities nearby.
 You can set this radius in the [worker configuration file](#worker-configuration-file).
-If a worker is interested in a chunk, it will [check out](#check-out)all the entities in that chunk.
+If a worker is interested in a chunk, it will [check out](#check-out) all the entities in that chunk.

 #### Component interest
 Each [worker](#workers), in its [worker configuration file](#worker-configuration-file), specifies which [components](#components) it is